 When buying travel insurance, check if it provides coverage for car rental damages.

-AXA Travel Insurance provides a collision damage waiver that protects you when the rental car is damaged because of collision, theft, vandalism, or any causes that are out of your control.
+- AXA Travel Insurance have plans that come with a collision damage waiver that protects you when the rental car is damaged because of collision, theft, vandalism, or any causes that are out of your control.

 Credit Card Insurance